 We also loved walking around the small village in the evening, checking out the fishermen and their catch of the day at the port, or simply strolling along the sea at sunset.
 Our pension (here) was located in Gujora.
 We highly recommend to everyone going to Geoje to stay around this area.

-To access Gujora by public transportation, take take bus 22 or 23 to the harbour car park in Gujora.
+To access Gujora by public transportation, take bus 22 or 23 to the harbor car park in Gujora.

 5. Relax at Geoje’s most beautiful cafe called Oedo Nursery

-Oedo Nursery cafe in Geoje (외도 널서리) deserve a whole section on its own in this post.
+Oedo Nursery cafe in Geoje (외도 널서리) deserves a whole section on its own in this post.
 The cafe is simply stunning.
-Odeo Nursery cafe is beautifuly decorated, right by the beach, in a building which almost look like a greenhouse.
+Odeo Nursery cafe is beautifully decorated, right by the beach, in a building almost like a greenhouse.

-There are many plants and flowers but the highlight is definitely the amazing deck to seat outside with an unobstructed view looking at the blue sea.
+There are many plants and flowers but the highlight is the amazing deck to sit outside with an unobstructed view looking at the blue sea.
 We also went there at night to enjoy some dessert, and the place is even more magical.

-So be sure, if you are in Geoje, to check out Oedo Nusery cafe.
+So be sure, if you are in Geoje, to check out Oedo Nursery cafe.
 You won’t regret coming here at all.
-You can check out their instagram here.
+You can check out their Instagram here.

 6. Oedo Botania Island